fermyon/spin-python-sdk/examples/spin-postgres/README.md

 # Example: Spin Postgres

-This is an example showcasing the use of Spin postgres bindings within a guest component.
+This is an example showcasing the use of Spin PostgreSQL bindings within a guest component.

 ## Preparing the Environment